estnzhrn/academic-website/content/publication/gender-pay-gap/index.md

 ---
-title: "The gender pay gap: The role of skills and application behavior"
+title: "The role of skills and application behavior on gender wage disparities"
 date: 2022-11-07
 publishDate:
 authors: